inclusive-design/wecount.inclusivedesign.ca/src/collections/views/ensuring-equitable-outcomes-from-automated-hiring-processes-an-update.md

 author: Antranig Basman
 date: 2022-11-21T23:59:53.363Z
 picture: /uploads/odd-3.png
-excerpt: Since he wrote in February about the ODD's initiatives in investigating bias in algorithmic hiring processes, and seeking more inclusive alternatives, how we have received a disappointing response from their corporate partners on this project.
-For this article, Antranig is considering this problem in the context of corporate apologies for technological practice and initiatives such as data feminism that seek to transfer power from privileged groups to those at the margins of society.
+excerpt: For this article, Antranig is considering this problem in the context of corporate apologies for technological practice and initiatives such as data feminism that seek to transfer power from privileged groups to those at the margins of society.
 tags:
   - ODD
 ---